-• When the pandemic was declared, given the uncertainties created by the COVID-19 Pandemic and the impact on the capital markets, the U.S. economy, and PINE's tenants, the Company temporarily suspended its activities directed at identifying additional acquisition opportunities.
-In connection with that decision, on April 3, 2020, the Company withdrew its previously provided guidance for the full year of 2020, including its targeted level of acquisitions totaling up to \$120 million.
-Towards the end of the second quarter of 2020, as the Company reached agreements with tenants for rent deferrals and abatements, the Company completed the acquisition of two properties for an aggregate purchase price of approximately \$28.6 million and has reintroduced its guidance for the full year of 2020, including investments totaling \$105 million.

-- Currently, the Company's total borrowing capacity, based on the assets in the borrowing base, exceeds the \$100 million commitment on the Credit Facility (hereinafter defined in Note 9, "Long-Term Debt") and therefore, we have \$30 million of availability given the current outstanding balance of \$70 million. - As a result of the outbreak of the COVID-19 Pandemic, the federal government and the State of Florida issued orders encouraging everyone to remain at their residence and not go into work.
+- When the pandemic was declared, given the uncertainties created by the COVID-19 Pandemic and the impact on the capital markets, the U.S. economy, and PINE's tenants, the Company temporarily suspended its activities directed at identifying additional acquisition opportunities.
+Towards the end of the second quarter of 2020, the Company reached agreements with tenants for rent deferrals and abatements and the Company completed the acquisition of two properties for an aggregate purchase price of approximately \$28.6 million.
+During the third quarter of 2020, the Company completed the acquisition of fifteen properties for an aggregate purchase price of approximately \$23.9 million, for total year-to-date acquisitions of approximately \$99.3 million. - As a result of the outbreak of the COVID-19 Pandemic, the federal government and the State of Florida issued orders encouraging everyone to remain at their residence and not go into work.
 In response to these orders and in the best interest of our Manager's employees and our directors, our Manager implemented significant preventative measures to ensure the health and safety of its employees and our Board of Directors (the "Board"), including: conducting all meetings of our Board and Committees of the Board telephonically or via a visual conferencing service, permitting its employees to work from home at their election, enforcing appropriate social distancing practices in our Manager's office, encouraging its employees to wash their hands often and use face masks and providing hand sanitizer and other disinfectant products throughout their office, requiring its employees who do not feel well, in any capacity, to stay at home, and requiring all third-party delivery services (e.g. mail, food delivery, etc.) to complete their service outside the front door of its offices.
 Our Manager also offered COVID-19 testing to its employees in our Manager's office to ensure a safe working environment.